Connect to Wellbeing – Northern Territory

 This service is free for participants.

-For referrals to Suicide Prevention Services, the person will be contacted within 24 hours (business days) of the date of referral and offered an appointment with a provider within 72 hours.
+If your referral relates to Suicide Prevention Services, you will be contacted within 24 hours (Monday-Friday) and offered an appointment within 72 hours.

-Connect to Wellbeing will provide GPs with updates and information about a referral as it is actioned and received by service providers.
+We will provide you with updates and information about a referral, as it is actioned and received by service providers.

 Providers of Psychological Therapies will continue to provide a review / feedback at the completion of allocated sessions.